Gerefy/Gerefy/README.md

-# Hi there, I'm Dmitrij! 👋
+# Hi there, I'm Dmitry! 👋

 ### 👨‍💻 About Me
 - 🏛 First-year **IS&T Student** at MADI (Information Systems and Technologies)